valentin-stamate/photo-date/README.md

 ## How to use

-Simply put the path of your folder and run the script.
+Run the script and insert into the console the path of your folder.
 It will recursively traverse through all the folders and files and edit the `date taken` metadata.

 ## Resources